Purdue OWL (Online Writing Lab) is the comprehensive guide to Citations.

 What about common knowledge?
 Are those cited?

-Plagiarism is using someone else's words and ideas as your own, with giving credit or attribution.
-It can done intentionally (such as submitting someone else's writing or assignment as your own) or unintentionally (such quoting from another paper without a proper attribution).
-Either way, it can have serious consequences! figure showing quotation mark symbol
+Plagiarism is using someone else's words and ideas as your own, without giving credit or attribution.
+It can be done intentionally (such as submitting someone else's writing or assignment as your own) or unintentionally (such quoting from another paper without a proper attribution).
+Either way, it can have serious consequences!

 Some examples of plagiarism: